postcodeservice/api-postcodeservice-com-public/README.md

 - Fixes in German data for villages that are on the border where some street names were also available in Chech language.
 - Cleaned up Belgium redundant street names in the data with human error mistyped street names.
+- Fixed rare HTTP code 500 server response for users with Dutch legacy /json/ endpoint calls and the address is a postbus.
+- Fixed pagination update bug in NL V6 endpoint.

 ## ✨ Behind the scenes